-The initial term of appointment is one year and will begin in June or July 2018.
-Fellows are expected, upon reappointment, to serve a second term, and may request to be reappointed for a third year.
-Reappointment requests are evaluated for demonstrated excellence in teaching, scholarship, and citizenship at the school.
-The salary for Fellows starting in 2018 is $68,000.
-The fellowship program is demanding and Fellows are expected to devote full-time effort to it.
+The initial term of appointment is one year beginning in July.
+Fellows are expected, on reappointment, to serve a second and third year.
+Reappointment requests for a second and third year are evaluated for demonstrated excellence in teaching, citizenship in the legal writing program and at the law school, and progress on legal scholarship.